bitovi/academy/src/angular/4-adding-routing/adding-routing.md

 @page learn-angular/adding-routing Adding Routing
 @parent learn-angular 4

-@description Learn how to add basic routing to an Angular application.
+@description Learn how to add basic routing to components in an Angular application.

 @body